TanStack/router/docs/src/pages/tools/devtools.md

   - Use this to add props to the toggle button.
 For example, you can add `className`, `style` (merge and override default style), `onClick` (extend default handler), etc.
 - `position?: "top-left" | "top-right" | "bottom-left" | "bottom-right"`
   - Defaults to `bottom-left`
-  - The position of the React Query logo to open and close the devtools panel
+  - The position of the React Location logo to open and close the devtools panel

 ## Embedded Mode